-Risk Current Risk Rating Target Questarly Activity Summary 2016 Q4 2017 Q1 2017 Q2 Score Status Quarterly Activity Summary A The Pension Fund Investment Strategy does not deliver the long-term projected investment returns and does not comply with legislation.
-16 16 16 16 16 • The ACCESS proposal has been approved by Government and all 11 authorities involved have signed the inter authority agreement allowing the establishment of a joint governance committee.
-Officers will work with advisors and a cross party working group made up of members of the Pension Committee to develop a transition plan to deliver the new strategy.
-The Investment Strategy Statement was approved by the Pensions Committee in March 2017 and has since been published on the В The funding level of the Pension Fund deteriorates.
-16 16 16 16 16 4 website.
-The Triennial Valuation was completed with the Actuary providing the Final Valuation report on the 31 March 2017.
-This document is available on the Pension Fund website.
-The results of the Triennial Valuation report show that the whole Fund funding level has increased from 84% as at 31 March 2013 to 91% as at 31 March 2016 with an overall reduction in the deficit from £617m to £336m.
-The latest funding position as at 30th June 2017 was 95%.
-Annual Benefit Statements (ABS) were sent to all active members by the deadline of 31st August 2017. С Scheme employers default on meeting their obligations to the Pension Fund and LGPS.
-16 16 16 16 8 • Validation checks on membership data have been carried out as part of the 2016/17 Annual Benefit Statement exercise and 2016 Valuation (see risk control C1).
+Risk Current Risk Rating Questarly Activity Summary 2016 Q4 2017 Q1 2017 Q2 Target Score Status Quarterly Activity Summary A The Pension Fund Investment Strategy does not deliver the long-term projected investment returns and does not comply with legislation.
+16 16 16 16 16 ◆ The ACCESS proposal has been approved by Government and all 11 authorities involved have signed the inter authority agreement allowing the establishment of a Joint Committee (JC).
+The JC met for the first time on 31 st July and elected a chair and vice-chair.
+A procurement process is now underway to establish an operator for the pooled investment vehicle.
+A separate update on ACCESS, including this procurement is provided in a paper to this Board.
+Officers have been working with the investment consultant, and a cross-party working group of members from the Pension Committee to manage the transition to the new 2017 Investment Strategy.
+An update on the transition to this strategy will be provided to the Board at its meeting in February/March 2018. в The funding level of the Pension Fund deteriorates.
+16 16 16 16 16 • A quarterly update on funding is being presented to the Board which shows the funding position changing from 91% at the last valuation to 97% as at 30 September 2017.
+The deficit at this date has therefore fallen to £151m.
+The 2017 investment strategy is seeking to de-risk the fund away from equities, and move to protect the high funding level. С Scheme employers default on meeting their obligations to the Pension Fund and LGPS.
+16 16 16 16 8 • The 16/17 Annual Benefit Statement exercise was completed in August, with all active members receiving their ABS statements by the deadline of 31 st August.
+Validation checks on membership were carried out as part of the exercise (in line with risk control C1).
 A risk-based approach has been adopted for the 2016 valuation which has been reflected in the results schedules sent to employers.
 These risk categories have been used to set the funding targets for each scheme employer given a minimum level of probability (see risk